Welcome to the Transportation Department

 Introduction

-Fowlerville Community Schools operates a fleet of 32 school buses.
-We travel over 385,000 miles a year and transport approximately 2,000 students on a daily basis.
-We also provide transportation services for approximately 400 field trips and athletic events each year.
+Fowlerville Community Schools operates a fleet of 22 school buses that we travel over, 325,000 miles a year.
+We also provide transportation services for academic field trips and athletic events each year.

 Fowlerville Community Schools is proud of its fleet of buses.
-We employ two full-time licensed technicians who provide preventative maintenance and general repairs.
-The Michigan State Police Department inspects the fleet on an annual basis.
-For many years, we have received outstanding inspection results helping to assure your student’s safety.
+We employ two full time licensed technicians who provide preventative maintenance and general repairs.
+The Michigan State Police inspect the fleet on an annual basis.
+For many years we have received outstanding inspection results helping to assure your student's safety.

 At Fowlerville Community Schools, we strive for excellence in transportation services to you, our customers.